The Monkees discography: Compilation albums

-A large volume of compilation albums for the Monkees have been released internationally.
+A large number of compilation albums for the Monkees have been released internationally.
 This list primarily focuses on United States releases, and it does not include live albums, compilation EPs with six or fewer tracks, box sets where the individual parts are primarily albums or singles that were previously released, expanded editions of the band's studio albums, or collections of songs by various artists that include Monkees songs.

-The North American releases in this list include the two mass-market compilations released by Colgems Records between 1969 and 1971; the 1972 Bell compilation Re-Focus; the 1985 Pair double-LP Hit Factory; the three mass-market compilations released by Arista Records between 1976 and 1986; two compilations of album cuts and rarities licensed by Rhino Records between 1982 and 1984; ten mass-market single-disc hits compilations released in the U.S. by Rhino Records between 1995 and 2018; the three Missing Links compilations of previously unreleased material from Rhino Records between 1987 and 1996; Kid Rhino's 1996 children's compilation; the three compilations released on Rhino's Flashback imprint between 1997-2007; four mass-market multi-disc compilations released in the U.S. by Rhino Records between 1991 and 2016; seven compilations offered primarily through mail order or other promotions; a 2025 digital-only compilation album; and four compilations of session recordings and outtakes from the Headquarters and Head albums.
+The North American releases in this list include the two mass-market compilations released by Colgems Records between 1969 and 1971; the 1972 Bell compilation Re-Focus; the 1985 Pair double-LP Hit Factory; the three mass-market compilations released by Arista Records between 1976 and 1986; two compilations of album cuts and rarities licensed by Rhino Records between 1982 and 1984; ten mass-market single-disc hits compilations released in the U.S. by Rhino Records between 1995 and 2018; the three Missing Links compilations of previously unreleased material from Rhino Records between 1987 and 1996; Kid Rhino's 1996 children's compilation; the three compilations released on Rhino's Flashback imprint between 1997 and 2007; five mass-market multi-disc compilations released in the U.S. by Rhino Records between 1991 and 2026; seven compilations offered primarily through mail order or other promotions; a 2025 digital-only compilation album; and four compilations of session recordings and outtakes from the Headquarters and Head albums.

 Also included are 14 international compilations notable for their chart performance or for containing rare tracks.